Step-By-Step Comprehensive Exam Registration Guidelines

 - Proof of SC101: Fundamentals of Service Coordination completion through AASC, version 2016 or later.

-- Candidates who hold a Bachelor’s degree or other advanced degree, but who do not have the experience described above, may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, letter from institution).
+- Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as 2 years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution)..

-Step 5: Pay the Comprehensive Exam Fee either by check or credit card if the fee was not paid in advance.
-Payments can be made from your personal home page by logging in at http://aasc.osu.edu/ as you've done when you completed the modules.
-If paying by check, you will be provided with an electronic invoice containing address for payment, amount, etc.
+Step 5: Pay the Comprehensive Exam Fee either by check or credit card (if the fee was not paid in advance).
+Payments can be made from your personal home page by logging in at http://aasc.osu.edu/.
+If paying by check. an electronic invoice will be generated and available for download.

 Step 6: Review the Study Tips in preparation for the Exam.